Common Questions Asked By Brokers

 Q: Can I preview the property?

-Q: How do my clients bid at an auction?
+Q: How does my client bid at an auction?

-A: To place a bid, the bidder must first register and provide valid credit card information.
+A: .
+All bids are taken either on a computer at Ready2bid.com or on our bidding app.
+Bidders can downlown the free app by typing Swicegood on the app or play store on their phones.
+To place a bid, a bidder must first register and provide valid credit card information.
 You may bid in two ways:

 Place a bid at the current asking price.